Using Erd\H{o}s's methods to study Yorke's problems: From bifurcation diagrams to graphs

-Having proven Lemma \ref{lemma1}, we now use it to prove Theorem \ref{treeth} where we show that whenever $d\geq4$, the relative dimension of $G^A_{k,d}$ in $G^A_{k+1,d}$ is infinite.
-In light of the discussion above, the dynamical meaning of this statement is that the collection of routes to chaos where orbits are allowed to split to up to $k+2$ orbits at every bifurcation is infinitely larger than the collection of routes to chaos where periodic orbits are allowed to split to up to $k+1$ periodic orbits at every bifurcation.
-As a consequence, it follows that in dimension $4$ and up there is no upper bound for the possible complexity of routes to chaos.
+Having proven Lemma \ref{lemma1}, we now use it to prove Theorem \ref{treeth} where we show that whenever $d\geq4$, the relative dimension of $G^A_{r,d}$ in $G^A_{k,d}$ is infinite.
+In other words, there is probably no upper bound for the possible complexity of chaos in high dimensions.